shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/3-troubleshoot-connectivity.md

 ## Review

-In this Lab you have:
+In this Lab you have performed:

-- Diagnosed connectivity issue between VM1 and VM2 in a complex Azure network topology.
+- Diagnosing connectivity issue between VM1 and VM2 in a complex Azure network topology.
-- Verified OSI Level 3 connectivity issues.
+- Verifying OSI Level 3 connectivity issues.
-- Troubleshot using ipconfig, Network Security Groups, routing tables, and firewall rules.
+- Troubleshooting using ipconfig, Network Security Groups, routing tables, and firewall rules.
-- Identified the problem in peering settings and fixed it.
+- Identifying the problem in peering settings and fixed it.
 - Successfully enabled communication between VM1 and VM2.

 ## You have Successfully Completed the Lab